Modernity’s Mutable Angel of Life and Death

 Fritz Haber’s most profound Twist of Fate

 Part of Germany’s defeat in losing the First World War was having to pay huge financial reparations to the Allies.
-Acting as if his country’s massive debts were actually his own, Fritz Haber pushed his inventive mind to come up with as many alternatives as he could to make the most of the excess gas supplies as well as earn money to help pay off his country’s debts of defeat.
+Acting as if his country’s massive debts were his own personal burden to repay, Haber pushed his inventive mind to come up with as many alternatives as he could to make the most of the excess gas supplies leftover from The Great War as well as earn revenue to help pay off his country’s reparations of defeat.

-One of these gas alternatives created by Haber around 1927 was an industrial pesticide called Zyklon A, a powerful chlorine disinfectant that could be used in the de-lousing and cleansing of entire buildings.
-Because Zyklon A was lethal if breathed in at close range, Haber designed the gas to have a sweetly singed smell of “burnt almonds and marzipan” as a cautionary warning of the gas’ lethal properties.
+One of these gas alternatives created by Haber around 1927 was an industrial pesticide called Zyklon A, a powerful chlorine disinfectant that could be used in the de-lousing and cleansing of entire buildings and warehouses.
+Because Zyklon A was lethal if breathed in at close range, Haber designed the gas to have a sweetly singed smell of “burnt almonds and marzipan” as a cautionary warning of the gas’ deadly properties.

 After Haber had fled Germany, the Nazis raided his office at the Kaiser Wilhelm Institute and came across his instructions on how to make the pesticide along with test samples of the gas.